nxintech/playbooks/mysql/readme.md

 If your machine dose not match this configuration, you should tune the variables in template according to your server. template is `roles/mysql/templates/mysql_config.j2`.

+Plase note this playbook only support MySQL version 5.6+ or 5.7+.

 ---
 install  mysql instance